apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 }
 ```

 In the above code, `processElement()` receives Transactions and `processBroadcastElement()` receives Rules updates.
 When a new rule is created, it is distributed as depicted in Figure 6 and saved in all parallel instances of the operator using `processBroadcastState`.
 We use a Rule's ID as the key to store and reference individual rules.
-Instead of iterating over a hardcoded `List<Rules>`, iteration is performed over entries in the dynamically updated broadcast state.
+Instead of iterating over a hardcoded `List<Rules>`, we iterate over entries in the dynamically-updated broadcast state.

 `DynamicAlertFunction` follows the same logic with respect to storing the rules in the broadcast MapState.
 As described in [part 1](https://flink.apache.org/news/2020/01/15/demo-fraud-detection.html), each message in the `processElement` input is intended to be processed by one specific rule and comes "pre-marked" with a corresponding ID by  `DynamicKeyFunction`.
 All we need to do is retrieve the definition of the corresponding rule from the `BroadcastState` by the provided ID and process it according to the logic required by that rule.
 At this stage, we will also store messages in the internal function state in order to perform calculations on the required time window of data.
 We will consider how it is done in the final blog of the series about Fraud Detection.